 - 12 ounces Rigatoni pasta or other variety

 - 1 tablespoon fresh thyme

 - 1 cup pumpkin puree

 - 1/2 cup marinara sauce

 - Salt and pepper to taste

 - In a large skillet, heat the olive oil at medium heat.
-Add the sage and stir frequently until the sage gets darker and crispy.
-Remove about half the sage and set aside on a plate.
+Add the sage and stir frequently until the sage gets dark and crispy.
+Remove the sage and set aside in a small bowl.

-- Add the garlic and thyme to the remaining sage in the skillet and cook until the garlic gets lightly toasted and fragrant, about 1-2 minutes.
+- Add the garlic and thyme to the oil leftover in the skillet and cook until the garlic gets lightly toasted and fragrant, about 1 minute.
 Add the pumpkin puree and the marinara and stir to combine with the garlic and herbs.
 Season with salt and pepper.
 Bring to a boil.

-- Serve with the crispy reserved sage and crushed cashews, if desired.
+- Serve with the reserved crispy sage, if desired.

 - To make it gluten-free, you can use any gluten-free pasta of your choice.

 - To make the sauce more creamy, you can use heavy cream or more milk.

 - Feel free to substitute the fresh garlic for garlic powder, and the fresh thyme for dried thyme (1 teaspoon)